eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

 Regardless of the environment variable used, make sure to set it in each of the containers where the ROS 2 nodes will be running.
 To facilitate the environment setup, and since more than one environment variable needs to be set, we will use the ``FASTDDS_ENVIRONMENT_FILE`` variable to include them all in a single JSON file.

-Since the Discovery Server, a *publisher* and a *listener* ``image_tools`` nodes are running on Host A, these two nodes within Host A's containers should be configured to point to the Wi-fi ip address ``192.168.1.165`` and to localhost.
+Since the Discovery Server, a *publisher* and a *listener* ``image_tools`` nodes are running on Host A, these two nodes within Host A's containers should be configured to point to the Wifi ip address ``192.168.1.165`` and to localhost.
 Additionally, we will configure all nodes to be |SUPER_CLIENT| and `Large Data Mode <https://fast-dds.docs.eprosima.com/en/latest/fastdds/use_cases/tcp/tcp_with_multicast_discovery.html>`__ as builtin transport.
 The json file for the nodes in **Host A** will look like: